sourcepirate/node-lanetix-amqp-easy/API.md

 - `queueOptions`: (object) of options supported by [amqplib](http://www.squaremobius.net/amqp.node/doc/channel_api.html#toc_27).
   Defaults to `{ durable: true }`
+- `topics`: (array of strings) topics to bind to the queue from the exchange.
+  Only for `topic` exchanges.
 - `retry`: (boolean or object) if false, disable retry via [amqplib-retry](https://www.npmjs.com/package/amqplib-retry).
 An object with `failQueue` can also be specified to override the fail queue.
 Defaults to